Get the information you need to protect yourself from being a victim of the latest scam tactics:

 Dating scams - Scammers may create fake profiles on online dating sites and express interest in you, just so he or she can convince you to send them money.

-Debt collection scams - Some scammers hope that you are as eager to get rid of your debt as they are to scam you out of your money.
+Debt relief scams - Some scammers hope that you are as eager to get rid of your debt as they are to scam you out of your money.
 Know the warning signs so you won't be their next victim.

 Free security scans - Don't be tricked by messages on your computer screen that claim that your machine is already infected with a virus.
 The realistic, but phony, security alerts exploit your fear of online viruses and security threats.